 However, IELTS aspirants frequently need help choosing the right words to use in the speaking portion of the exam to make their responses appear more sophisticated and refined.

-When choosing the best words to use in your vocabulary for IELTS speaking answers, people frequently become confused.
+People frequently become confused when choosing the best words to use in their vocab for IELTS speaking answers.

 While some lean towards more common and frequently used words, others think uncommon and unique words are preferable.